Taxation & Regulation (REG) Cheat Sheet

 Property Basis & Acquisition

-Basis is the cost plus capital improvements and any costs to place the asset into service.
-If useful life is greater than one year, it should be capitalized.
+Purchased Property Basis equals the cost plus capital improvements and any costs to place the asset into service.
+Ordinary repairs and maintenance are expensed.

-Basis is the Fair Market Value (FMV) at the date of death or the alternate valuation date (earlier of 6 months after death or date of distribution).
-The holding period is always considered long-term.
+Inherited Property Basis is the Fair Market Value (FMV) at the date of death OR the alternate valuation date (earlier of 6 months after death or date of distribution).
+The holding period is always long-term.

-Stock splits and stock dividends are generally nontaxable.
-The original basis is allocated over the new total number of shares ("Basis Spreading").
+Stock Splits & Dividends Generally nontaxable.
+The original basis is allocated over the new total number of shares (basis spreading).

 Basis of Gifted Property